Rhubarb Strawberry Tart

 Rhubarb in some ways reminds me of the Tortoise and the Hare, you know… slow and steady wins the race.
 Well, rhubarb isn’t exactly winning any races, but its sustaining endurance is unmistakable, for the fruit was bordering on near obscurity even in cookbooks of the late 1800’s and 1900’s.

-Perhaps it is in part my own sheer stubbornness, but I’m clinging to the idea that folks only need to know how to prepare this delicious fruit along with some ideas on what to do with it, and given these, that most everyone would love the perfect sweet and tart balance that rhubarb, once cooked, offers.
+Perhaps it is in part my own sheer stubbornness, but I’m clinging to the idea that folks only need to know how to prepare this delicious fruit along with some ideas on what to do with it, and given this, most everyone would love the perfect sweet and tart balance that rhubarb that it offers once cooked.

 Now on my first batch around, since I was preparing today’s Strawberry Rhubarb Tart, about twenty minutes into the cooking I added in about 7 chopped strawberries, continuing to simmer on the stove, this will also produce a darker, richer color.
 Adding in a bit of cornstarch when preparing the tart thickens up the mixture and serves as a nice base for spreading onto the puff pastry.